Our Early Years

 We aim to provide a happy and exciting environment where your child is encouraged to become independent, to be able to mix with other children and adults.

 Our curriculum is based on the new EYFS document based on seven Foundation Stage areas of learning: 3 'Prime Areas' (Communication and Language, Personal, Social and Emotional and Physical) and 4 'Specific Areas' (Understanding the World, Expressive Arts and Design, Mathematics and Literacy).
-Each child's development is recorded in an individual learning journal using the online tool Tapestry.
+The children have a ‘Wow’ book which records their journey in Reception.
 We also outline next steps needed to ensure that your child continues with their progress.

 During each session the children choose for themselves which areas they wish to work/play in.
 As the children use the resources they will be developing their knowledge, extending their vocabulary and improving a wide range of skills.

 Staff in the Reception classes play alongside the children to develop their thinking, valuing their achievements and encouraging them to explore new ideas.
 The children are also given the opportunity to take part in specific activities that may be either Literacy, Numeracy or theme based.
 These activities are always noted within our planning where the aims/focus of the activity are clearly stated.
-We have certain times during the day where the children sit in groups either full time or part time.
+We have certain times during the day where the children sit in groups.
 At these sessions we do the register, read stories and poems and have Literacy and Numeracy activities ongoing.

 Access to Phonics at home: